- What We Do

 Remember, you will be establishing your group as the local authority with a humane, cost-effective solution for reducing the number of free-roaming cats in your community, so always remain calm and courteous, but be persistent.
 It may take several meetings, and even several months, before you start to see the positive results of all your hard work.
 It may be helpful to build a relationship with a successful TNR program in your state or region to serve as a mentor to offer words of encouragement and advice.

-For more details on how to start a TNR program in your community, listen to PetSmart Charities’ webinar, Feral Cats and TNR 101.
+For more details on how to start a TNR program in your community, listen to our recently completed 27-part Community Cats webinar series which covers all aspects of TNR.
 Or, check out the following resources: